uodataservices/python-novice-gapminder/episodes/00-installing-jupyter.md

 :::::::::::::::::::::::::::::::::::::::: keypoints

-- JupyterLab is an application for running files for managing and organizing Python code called Jupyter notebooks.
+- JupyterLab is an application for running, managing, and organizing Python code in files called Jupyter notebooks.
 - You will only need to install JupyterLab once for this workshop.
 - Your current working directory determines where programs are run and how filepaths are interpreted.